Student Money Survey 2014 – Results

 How do students feel about their student loans?

-This year exactly half of all students surveyed said that they were worried about repaying their student loan, with slightly more admitting they don’t actually understand the repayment conditions.
-This demonstrates a severe case of confusion and lack of finance education (if you’re in the 55% you can find out everything you need to know here).
+This year exactly half of all students surveyed said that they were worried about repaying their student loan, with slightly more admitting they don't actually understand the repayment conditions.
+This demonstrates a severe case of confusion and lack of finance education (if you're in the 55% you can find out everything you need to know in our guide to student finance).

 Beyond the loan, a significant majority of students are worried about what's in store for them once they graduate.
 The quotes below highlight the most popular sources of worry.